SW705E19/api/README.md

 You should have sqlite installed to see the database file.

-To create an admin user in your local sqlite database run this command:

-> typeorm migration:create -n CreateAdminUser

 npm start to start the server - listen on localhost:3000

 npx jest to run tests.